KristinaEngland/design-system/components/notification-banner.md

 - They are not triggered by users’ immediate actions.
 Do not use for error messages.
 Use an alert component instead.

 ## Accessibility and Usability
+- Create a short title if it provides context for the notification content.
+- Provide an icon to inform users of the kind of notification at a glance (e.g., i for information, ! for an important announcement, etc.).
 - Provide concise, informative notifications.
 -